 This mindset needs to change.
-Both are equally important – even if a current customer sends an email which doesn’t require an immediate response, it will prove invaluable to respond as efficiently as possible.
+Both types of contacts are equally important – even if a current customer sends an email which doesn’t require an immediate response, it will prove invaluable to respond as efficiently as possible.

-Once a business can prioritise their current customer base then customer retention will improve, the foundations of the business will be stronger and you will see an increase in upsales and referrals!
+This has a knock on effect.
+If a business can prioritise their current customer base, then customer retention will improve.
+The foundations of the business will be stronger and you will see an organic increase in sales and referrals.

 Regular Touch Points

-Once a customer signs up for your services, it is important to continue to let them know that they are important to you.
+Once a person becomes a client, it is important to continue to let them know that they are important to you.